Having Some Fun Landscaping Your Yard

 - The foxtail fern also makes for an excellent border accent.

 - The hibiscus not only adds a great spot of color here and there but also helps create a hedge.

-- The white bird of paradise makes for great accents and specimen plants, but also helps screen for privacy.
+- The white bird of paradise makes for great accents and specimen plants and helps screen for privacy.

-There are a number of different lists, each providing its own advantages and aesthetic.
+There are several different lists, each providing its own advantages and aesthetic.
 While you are not limited to the plants of any particular list, keeping to the same list will simplify maintenance issues as the plants on a particular list generally have the same maintenance needs.
 For beginning landscapers, this also ensures that the plants have an underlying theme that works well.

 Keeping the Front Yard Neat, Clean, and Beautiful